Negan: Other appearances

-Negan appears as a playable guest character in the fighting video game Tekken 7, added as the sixth and final part of the second season pass on February 28, 2019, with his appearance based on his television counterpart; Jeffrey Dean Morgan reprised his role.
-Negan also appeared as a playable character in Brawlhalla.
-In March 2022, AMC announced that Negan and Maggie (another TWD protagonist), will be in a spin-off called The Walking Dead: Dead City.
-Both roles will be played by the same actors from the original series.
+Although first believed to be too weak by game director Katsuhiro Harada, Negan appears as a playable guest character in the fighting video game Tekken 7, added as the sixth and final part of the second season pass on February 28, 2019, with his appearance based on his television counterpart; Jeffrey Dean Morgan reprised his role.
+Negan appears as a playable character in Brawlhalla.
+Negan appears as an outfit in Fortnite with his design based on his comic rendition.